fredwu/fredwu.me-v3/src/pages/blog/2013-06-27-datamappify-a-new-take-on-decoupling-domain.md

 The `attribute` DSL is from [Virtus](https://github.com/solnic/virtus) - we get attribute type coercion for free, awesome!

-`attributes_from` is a DSL provided by Datamappify - it essentially “mounts” all the attributes from another entity, in this case the `Contact` entity, which looks like this:
+`attributes_from` is a DSL provided by Datamappify - it essentially "mounts" all the attributes from another entity, in this case the `Contact` entity, which looks like this:

 ```ruby
 class Contact